sestaton/Transposome/README.md

 **DEPENDENCIES**

 To use Transposome, you will need Perl version 5.12 (or greater) installed but it is very simple to upgrade Perl with a tool called perlbrew.
-A [step-by-steop set of instructions](https://github.com/sestaton/Transposome/wiki/Installing-dependencies#installing-perl) is provided for installing a newer Perl version.
+A [step-by-step set of instructions](https://github.com/sestaton/Transposome/wiki/Installing-dependencies#installing-perl) is provided for installing a newer Perl version.
 That wiki page also explains the commands below.

 **INSTALLATION**

+Note that the following commands assume a fresh cloud instance with no compilers or libraries installed.
+Therefore, it is likely that some of the dependencies such as a C++ compiler and the BLAST+ package are already available.
+There are only a couple of steps, but please be advised that it can take a little while (perhaps 20 minutes) to compile the dependencies:

-The following commands will install Transposome (assuming Ubuntu/Debian as the OS):
+For Ubuntu/Debian as the OS:

     apt-get install -y build-essential lib32z1 git ncbi-blast+ curl -L cpanmin.us | perl - git://github.com/sestaton/Transposome.git